ajeettewari/python-for-datascience/README.md

 # Python basics for datascience
-This repository contain notebooks covering Python basics for Data Science
+This repository contain notebooks covering Python basics for Data Science.

 Below are few examples of tools available for implementing tasks for Data Science.